korchasa/awesome-nomad/README.md

 ## Plugins

 - [Roblox/nomad-driver-containerd](https://github.com/Roblox/nomad-driver-containerd) - This project is a Nomad task driver that enables the launching of containers using containerd directly.
+- [Roblox/nomad-driver-iis](https://github.com/Roblox/nomad-driver-iis) - A Nomad task driver plugin for managing and running IIS services on Windows.
 - [bbopt/NOMAD.jl](https://github.com/bbopt/NOMAD.jl) - NOMAD.jl is a Julia interface for the NOMAD blackbox optimization software.
 - [cneira/firecracker-task-driver](https://github.com/cneira/firecracker-task-driver) - A Nomad task driver for managing micro-vms using Firecracker.
 - [cneira/jail-task-driver](https://github.com/cneira/jail-task-driver) - This project is a Nomad task driver that leverages FreeBSD jails for container-like environments.